approvals/ApprovalTests.cpp/doc/Contributing.md

 ### Creating new pages

+*Note: All the master Markdown pages in this project are called `mdsource/[something].source.md`*

-If creating a new Markdown page, please make a copy of [doc/TemplatePage.source.md](/doc/TemplatePage.source.md#top).
+If creating a new Markdown page, please make a copy of [doc/mdsource/TemplatePage.source.md](/doc/mdsource/TemplatePage.source.md#top).
 This contains some boilerplate text which is tedious to create by hand.

+The new file needs to be in a `mdsource` sub-directory.

 If the new page will be outside of the [doc](/doc/) folder, delete the following lines at the end: